hplieninger/researchCompendium/README.md

 #### Structure Similar to an R Package

-The following files and folder used in the compendium are part of the typical R package structure:
+The following files and folders used in the compendium are part of the typical R package structure:

   - `data/`: Contains data files that are available when the package is